-In addition to at least 90 semester credits, the following courses are required as prerequisites to the Master of Acupuncture program.
+The following courses are required as prerequisites to the Master of Acupuncture program.
+These (10) credits are included as part of the required (90) total semester credits required for admission.
 As with the General Education courses, students must earn a "C" or higher in their prerequisite courses in order to receive credit.
 These courses must be completed prior to enrollment:

-General Biology: 3 semester credits (45 hours) General Psychology: 3 semester credits (45 hours) Human Anatomy & Physiology I: 4 semester credits (60)
+- General Biology: 3 semester credits (45 hours) - General Psychology: 3 semester credits (45 hours) - Human Anatomy & Physiology I: 4 semester credits (60 hours)